arrowhead-f/x509-profile/proposal.md

 ## 3. Algorithms, Key Lengths and Other Security Details

-Choosing a signature scheme for a certificate poorly can lead to severe security vulnerabilities.
+Choosing a signature suite for a certificate poorly can lead to severe security vulnerabilities.
 We _recommend_ that credible information security institutes, such as NIST, ENSIA or IETF, be consulted for making choices about algorithms, key lengths and other relevant security details.

 Given that no relevant breakthroughs are made or expected in quantum computing, you _may_ chose to follow RFC 7525, which recommends the following four TLS cipher suites: